bhk/scam/reference.md

     +    (Rect a b)
     +    (Triangle b h))

-This defines a number of constructors that can be called like functions to construct a value of that type, and can be used in a `case` statement to deconstruct such a value.
+This example defines three constructors -- `Square`, `Rect`, and `Triangle` -- that can be called like functions to construct a value of that type.

     > (define s (Rect 3 5))
     > s